Gōtoku Sakai

-Gōtoku Sakai (酒井 高徳, Sakai Gōtoku) is a professional footballer who plays as a full back for Vissel Kobe.
-Born in the United States but raised in Japan, where he represented internationally.
+Gōtoku Sakai (酒井 高徳, Sakai Gōtoku) is a professional footballer who plays as a left-back for Vissel Kobe.
+He was born in the United States but raised in Japan, where he represented internationally.

 Club career

 Early career

 Sakai was born in New York to a German mother and a Japanese father.
 The family moved to Japan when he was two years old.
 He grew up in Sanjō, Niigata prefecture.
 Sakai started playing football at Sanjō junior soccer club, together with his brother Noriyoshi.
-At age 15, he joined Albirex Niigata youth academy and entered Kaishi Gakuen High School.
-His team played at the Prince Takamado Cup, All Japan Club Youth Soccer tournament and J. League Youth tournament.
+At age 15, he joined Albirex Niigata youth academy and entered Kaishu Gakuen High School.
+His team played at the Prince Takamado Premier/Prince League, Japan Club Youth U-18 Football Championship and J.League youth tournaments.

 Years later in his final year at school, he was chosen as one of the designated players for development by J. League Division 1 and JFA.
 With this status, he was able to register as a J. League club player while he was still eligible to play for his school.
 He made his Albirex first-team debut, at the age of 17, on 15 November 2008 in the Emperor's Cup match against FC Tokyo.
 He officially signed with Albirex Niigata in the following season.
 After becoming professional, he was assigned the number 24 shirt.
 He made his professional football debut in the opening J1 League match of the 2009 season also against FC Tokyo.